Dining At The Inn

 Then, enjoy fresh-from-the-oven pastries or muffins and a main course that may be anything from eggs Benedict to Belgian Waffles with a warm Peach Compote and fresh Whipped Cream.

 Dinner is equally impressive.
 No matter what your taste, you’ll fall in love with the exquisite, four-course gourmet dinner at the Inn On The River.
+Each month we select a special night to host this amazing dinner experience.

 A typical dinner might include: Cajon Shrimp on Baked Grits with a spicy Cream Sauce, One of the Inn's Specialty Salads, Beef Tenderloin with Cabernet Reduction, Fresh Seasonal Vegetables, Homemade Bread, and Crème brûlée with Fresh Berries.